 UPP 550 Spatial Planning and Design: Theoretical Foundations

-Sanjeev's research interests include ideas and actions in the domains of spatial planning and design, planning history and theory, globalization and international planning.
+Sanjeev's research interests include ideas and actions in the domains of planning history and theory, spatial planning and design, globalization and international planning.
 He studies who does (and should do) the planning work and some of the differences these efforts make.
-His project involves helping actors and communities make better plans that bridge the many divides in society and improve the quality of urban life.
+A believer in the authority of careful thought, his project involves helping actors and communities make better plans that bridge the many divides in society and improve the quality of urban life.

 Vidyarthi, S. “Building A ‘World class Heritage city’: Jaipur’s Emergent Elites and New Approach to Spatial Planning,” in Gavin Shatkin, ed.
-Contesting the Indian City: Global Visions and the Politics of the Local (West Sussex: Wiley-Blackwell, In press).
+Contesting the Indian City: Global Visions and the Politics of the Local (West Sussex: Wiley-Blackwell, 2014).

 Vidyarthi, S., Hoch C. and C. Basmajian “Making sense of India’s spatial plan-making practice: Enduring approach or emergent variations,” Planning Theory and Practice 14.1 (2013): 57-74.